...

 What Is the Best Coffee for Airbnb?

+Many guests love to drink coffee, making it one of the most popular amenities in any Airbnb.
 When it comes to airbnb coffee, quality matters.
 Guests love a variety of options, so stock your station with whole beans or pre-ground coffee from local roasters for a special touch.
+Including locally roasted beans in the coffee bar showcases the local coffee culture.

 Medium-roast blends are a safe bet—they’re versatile and appeal to most palates.
 Include a small jar of decaf beans too, as some guests prefer a lighter pick-me-up.
 Pair your coffee with a kettle for tea bags and hot chocolate packs to round out the offerings.